 Students will participate in a 12-15 day backcountry expedition.
-This course focuses on individual and group development in three core areas: stewardship, discipleship, and leadership.
+This course focuses on individual and group development in four core areas: stewardship, discipleship, community and leadership.
 Through this experience, students are encouraged to work together, develop an attitude of service, and gain an appreciation for the natural environment.
 Emphasis is placed on spiritual growth and Christian fellowship - particularly as students consider their transition to the college community.
 Included in the requirements for this course is a reflective paper and post-course gatherings during the fall semester.
-Fee.
+Completion of OE 181 will waive one PE credit requirement.
+Fee \$1000.

-OE 182 Discovery Wilderness Journey Practicum (2)
+OE 182 Wilderness Journey Practicum (2)

 Students participate in a trip to a natural area of the world where they will be involved in integrated experiences based on adventure and environmental education.
 Trip length will be 12-21 days.
-This course focuses on individual and group development in three core areas: stewardship, discipleship, and leadership.
+This course focuses on individual and group development in four core areas: stewardship, discipleship, community and leadership.
 Through this experience, students are encouraged to work together, develop an attitude of service, and gain an appreciation for the natural environment.
 Emphasis is placed on spiritual growth and Christian fellowship.
 A reflective paper will be required.
-Fee.
+Completion of OE 182 will waive one PE credit requirement.
+Fee varies.